Eye of the Temple review: Spelunking like Indiana Jones

-Most VR games are treated as a more personal first-person expression of a pancake game — or one that you play solely on a flat-screen — often integrating the same types of virtual movement into the control scheme.
+Most VR games are treated as a more personal first-person expression of a pancake game — or one that you play solely on a flat screen — often integrating the same types of virtual movement into the control scheme.
 But VR wasn't always like this, and Eye of the Temple proves that, with the right level design, it doesn't always have to be going forward.

 Eye of the Temple is a physical movement puzzle game at heart.
 Think of walking simulators like Firewatch or The Witness, where you walk around solving puzzles that fit into a certain narrative, and you'll begin to understand how Eye of the Temple is designed.
-Maybe the biggest difference — aside from being in VR, of course — between Eye of the Temple and other walking simulators is that you'll be physically walking around your room at all times while playing.
+Maybe the biggest difference — aside from being in VR, of course —is that you'll be physically walking around your room at all times while playing instead of pushing a joystick.

 This physical movement concept is something we haven't seen much since the early days of the HTC Vive when roomscale VR was a new concept.
-Players need a 2m x 2m space to play Eye of the Temple, as there's no way to virtually move your character.
-Still, this movement makes the Indiana Jones-esque theme and accompanying puzzles all the more involved and will make it easier for some gamers to jump into the action while simultaneously shutting out those who might have physical movement disabilities.
+Players need a 2m x 2m (6.5 x 6.5ft) space to play Eye of the Temple, as there's no way to virtually move your character.
+It's a unique way to play that makes it one of the best Quest 2 games (opens in new tab) ever, although some folks with movement difficulties will have trouble playing it.

-While this is a SteamVR game played on a PC, I used the Oculus Quest 2 to play the game wirelessly via the Virtual Desktop app.
+This review was originally published on October 14, 2021 and was updated on April 23, 2023 using the native Quest 2 (opens in new tab) build of the game.

 Eye of the Temple